rmemory/initial-react-webpack/README.md

 I get that --save-dev adds stuff to the "devDependencies" block in package.json, but I am still not entirely sure what that means, or even if in my case that implies I don't yet have a functional "production" build.

+I've seen some examples where people use webpack.config.dev.js and webpack.config.js in the same project.

 7) I frequently get lost in the overloaded terms of bundle, module, component, plugin, preset.
 One example: The HTML Webpack Plugin simplies the creation of HTML files to serve your bundles.
 What in the crap does "serve your bundles" mean in that context?
 I mean,